MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/extend.md

 ### Sample Data

-Initially in the solution, the flows below were provided to generate sample data which will be refreshed for 12 hours.
-Starting from version 1.3 these flows will no longer be provided, yet in the future they will be placed on Github for use on demo environments.
+Initially in the solution, the flows below were provided to generate sample data that will be refreshed for 12 hours.
+Starting from version 1.3 these flows will no longer be provided, yet in the future they will be placed on GitHub for use on demo environments.

 | Flow  | Description |
 |--------------|----------|